Chuck Wagon Stew

 Instructions

 • In a large pot, warm olive oil over medium-high heat.
-Add in the onion, celery, and carrots; saute for 5 minutes until vegetables are tender.
+Add in the celery, carrots, and onion; saute for 5 minutes until vegetables are tender.
+Stir in garlic an cook until fragrant.
 Season with a few dashes of salt and pepper.

 • Add in the ground beef and cook, breaking up into small pieces with a wooden spoon, until no pink remains, about 3 minutes.
 Season with a few more dashes of salt and pepper.
-Drain off fat, if necessary.
+Drain off any excess fat.

 • Ladle into bowls and enjoy!